Have you completed the 2020 Census? The deadline is approaching fast – RESPOND NOW!

 The 2020 Census counts every person living in the United States and the five U.S. territories.

 The count is mandated by the Constitution and conducted by the U.S. Census Bureau, a nonpartisan government agency.
-Each home will receive an invitation to respond to a short questionnaire—online, by phone, or by mail.
+Each home received an invitation to respond to a short questionnaire—online, by phone, or by mail.
 The 2020 Census will be the first time that you will be able to respond to the census online.

 - African Americans